 A Project Steering Group is the oversight committee of a project.
 You might use the term Project Board or Governance Committee, or something else that means a similar thing.
 All projects should have one, but the make up of the group depends on your project.
-It’s generally acknowledged that having strong leadership is important for project success, so getting your Project Steering Group set up as soon as you can is a good start.
+It’s generally acknowledged that having strong leadership in projects is important for success, so getting your Project Steering Group set up as soon as you can is a good start.

 Here’s an introduction to project steering groups as part of the governance framework so you can get yours set up and working on your project.